-13. FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (CONTINUED)
+14 FINANCIAL INSTRUMENTS AND RISK MANAGEMENT (CONTINUED)

-The Company's financial instruments consist of cash, receivables, loans receivable, lease liabilities, accounts payable and accrued liabilities and convertible debentures.
-The fair value of these financial instruments, other than cash, approximates their carrying values due to the short-term nature of these instruments.
-Cash is measured at fair value using level 1 inputs.
-Receivables, loans receivable, lease liabilities, accounts payable and accrued liabilities and convertible debentures are measured at amortized cost.
+The Company's financial instruments consist of cash, receivables, accounts payable and accrued liabilities, lease liabilities and convertible debentures.
+Cash is measured using level 1 inputs.
+The carrying values of receivables, accounts payable and accrued liabilities approximate their fair values due to the short terim nature of these instruments.

 The Company is exposed to a variety of financial risks by virtue of its activities including currency, credit, interest rate, liquidity and commodity price risk.
+The Carrying values of convertible deventures and lease liabilities approximatefair values, as there has not been any significant changes in interest rates since initial recognition.